-1. Develop and apply discovery techniques for expository writing with five or more multi-paragraph essays, including a mini research paper.

-2. Design an essay plan based on concrete data in pre-writing exercises that produces a controlling idea or thesis statement.
+- 1. Develop and write expository essays totaling at least 4,000 words, including a mini research paper. - 2.
+Design an essay plan based on concrete data in pre-writing exercises that produces a controlling idea or thesis statement.

-3. Organize content to support a thesis statement and subsequent supporting paragraphs while studying and applying various rhetorical modes with emphasis on comparison/contrast, definition, cause/effect, and argumentation.

-4. Demonstrate the ability to recognize and identify various audiences, both general and academic, focusing on academic audiences.

-5. Synthesize ideas and information from multiple sources in the development of a writing assignment that is supported by citations from the reading.
-6. Practice a variety of sentence types and demonstrate principles of effective sentence construction punctuation, including correct use of the comma, semicolon, quotation mark, apostrophe, and parentheses.
+- 3. Organize content to support a thesis statement and subsequent supporting paragraphs while studying and applying various rhetorical modes with emphasis on comparison/contrast, definition, cause/effect, and argumentation. - 4.
+Demonstrate the ability to write a paper for an academic audience. - 5.
+Synthesize ideas and information from multiple sources in the development of a writing assignment that is supported by citations from the reading. - 6.
+Practice a variety of sentence types and demonstrate principles of effective sentence construction and punctuation. - 7.
+Practice and successfully demonstrate the skills in areas designated by the instructor to be appropriate supplemental activities of improved writing technique. - 8.
+Understand academic ethics, and avoid plagiarism.

-7. Demonstrate an understanding of connotative meaning and figurative language in his/her own writing after recognizing this technique in the writing of others.

-8. Practice and successfully demonstrate the skills in areas designated by the instructor to be appropriate supplemental activities of improved writing technique.